Manaslu Circuit Trek

 • Distance: 10 km / 6 miles

-Upon arriving in Samdo, you’ll have the opportunity to explore the nearby villages or embark on a hike to Samdo Peak.
-The trail to Larkya La can be found to the left above the valley, offering stunning views of the main track leading to Tibet over the Larjyang La pass.
+Once at Samdo, you can explore the nearby villages or hike to Samdo Peak.
+The Larkya La trail is on the left above the valley.
+You can also see the main track for Tibet over the Larjyang La forming slopes on the Larkya La trail.

 Day 9: Acclimatization Day (Day Trip to Tibet Border)